alexcere/SAT-Maude/README.md

 6. *Berkmin Solver*: berkmin-strat BERKMIN-STRATEGY berkmin-strat

-For instance, if we want to generate Maude file `../examples/berkmin-20-01.txt` from instance in `../instances/sat/uf20-01.cnf` folder using *Berkmin Solver* strategy, we use the following command in folder *tools*:
+For instance, if we want to generate the Maude file `../examples/berkmin-20-01.txt` from instance `../instances/sat/uf20-01.cnf` using *Berkmin Solver* strategy, we use the following command in folder *tools*:

 ```